orcestra-campaign/book/orcestra_book/science.md

 ![](./figures/ITCZ_ferrel.jpg)
 *Figure 1.
 William Ferrel's schematic depiction of Earth’s surface wind.
 Figure taken from Birner et al, 2014 and adapted from Ferrel, 1856.*

+PERCUSION aims to answer a grand question of climate science (Bony et al, 2015): what controls the position, strength, and variability of tropical rainbelts?

 Most tropical rain is concentrated within a narrow latitudinal band known as the Inter-Tropical Convergence Zone (ITCZ).
 This band shifts in position, width and longitude on timescales from days to millenia, with consequences for the billions of people who live within its reach.

 These variations in the ITCZ have been linked to changes in the atmosphere's energy balance, but this balance is itself hard to constrain --- it depends on mesoscale circulations which are notoriously difficult to measure (vertical winds are usually an order of magnitude smaller than horizontal winds).
 Without these observations, we are unable to constrain our theories and computer simulations, limiting our ability to predict future changes in the width and position of the ITCZ.

 Will the islands of Cape Verde, which lie at the edge of the ITCZ, get wetter or dryer in the next 50 years?
 What about the Sahel?
 We cannot yet confidently say what will happen.

 To break this deadlock, one of PERCUSION's scientific objectives is to measure the mesoscale vertical velocity $w$ at the center and edges of the ITCZ.
 Variability in $w$ will be characterized over 20+ flights in August and September in the East and West Atlantic.
-This will allow, for the first time, a process-level observational estimate of the ITCZ's circulation and energy export.
+When these dynamics are connected with quantties such as vorticity, divergence, surface fluxes and radiative heating, this will allow, for the first time, a process-level observational estimate of the ITCZ's circulation and energy export.
 With this information, we will be able to peer into the inner life of the ITCZ and understand why it billows and blows.

 ```{admonition} Knowledge Check
 :class: tip dropdown